SSD Athletic Club Palermo: History

-Founded on 21 August 2012 as Resuttana San Lorenzo to represent the eponymous neighbourhood, part of the sixth municipality of Palermo, the club started from the Terza Categoria division, eventually climbing up all the amateur regional divisions of Sicily and finally reaching Eccellenza in 2022.
-In 2023, the club was renamed Athletic Club Palermo, with the aim to establish itself as the second-biggest club in the city of Palermo, also using black and pink as their official colours and being therefore nicknamed nerorosa (as opposed to Palermo being nicknamed "rosanero").
+Founded on 21 August 2012 as Resuttana San Lorenzo to represent the namesake neighbourhood, part of Palermo's sixth municipality, the club began its journey in the Terza Categoria division.
+It gradually progressed through the amateur regional leagues of Sicily, finally reaching Eccellenza in 2022.
+In 2023, the club was renamed Athletic Club Palermo, aiming to establish itself as the city's second-biggest club.
+Adopting black and pink as official colours, they became known as 'nerorosa', in contrast to Palermo FC's 'rosanero' nickname.

-At the start of the 2023–24 season, the first one in Eccellenza Sicily, the club has signed the former Palermo and ACF Fiorentina footballer Mario Santana.
-Although, his spell at the club lasted until December 2023, when he retired from playing football.

-The first season in the fifth tier is difficult for the nerorosa, but they managed to avoid relegation, even after a loss in the last matchday against league leaders Akragas.
+At the start of the 2023–24 season, its first in Eccellenza Sicily, the club signed former Palermo and ACF Fiorentina player Mario Santana.
+However, Santana's tenure at the club ended in December 2023 with his retirement from football.
+The team's first season in the fifth tier proved challenging but ultimately successful, as the nerorosa managed to avoid relegation despite losing their last match against league leaders Akragas.

-In the 2024–25 season, the club started with ambitions to climb up the leagues, signing several professional players (many of which former Palermo players) for their upcoming Eccellenza Sicily campaign, such as Antonio Di Gaudio, Roberto Crivello and Antonio Mazzotta.
-On 6 April 2025, Athletic Club Palermo were promoted to Serie D after winning the Eccellenza title with one game in hand.
-The following season the club became a SSD, its new organizational chart on 16 July 2025, which includes the Sicilian footballer Antonino La Gumina.
+In the 2024–25 season, Athletic Club Palermo began with ambitions to climb further, signing multiple professional players, including several former Palermo members, for their Eccellenza Sicily campaign.
+Notable signings included Antonio Di Gaudio, Roberto Crivello and Antonio Mazzotta.
+On 6 April 2025, the club achieved promotion to Serie D after securing the Eccellenza title with one match left.
+The following season, the club transitioned into an SSD, formalizing its new organizational structure on 16 July 2025, which includes palermitano footballer Antonino La Gumina as part of the board.

 Colours and badge

 Logo used during the 2023–24 season.

-The first club logo, when its name was Resuttana San Lorenzo, featured a stylized eagle, drawn with modern black-and-white lines inside a circle with pink accents and with the club name.
-In 2023 the club changed its name and modified its logo withy the new name.
+The first club logo, when its name was Resuttana San Lorenzo, featured a stylized eagle, drawn in modern black-and-white lines, inside a circle with pink accents and the club name.
+In 2023, the club changed its name and modified its logo to include the new name.
 However, in July 2024, the club updated its logo once again, unveiling a new design dominated by black and pink and incorporating the letters "ACP," representing the club's name.